Optimizing Task Scheduling in Fog Computing with Deadline Awareness: Introduction

 \subsection{Energy Efficiency}

-Authors in \cite{11} proposed a new task scheduling algorithm for fog computing environments, called MEETS.
-The algorithm employs a two-step approach: first, it determines the optimal task allocation to fog nodes, and then it schedules the tasks on each node accordingly.
-The results show that MEETS can significantly reduce energy consumption while still meeting all task deadlines.
-However, they considered homogeneous fog networks and assumed that the task arrival rate is constant, which may not be realistic in practice.
+Wang et al.~\cite{wang2018emef} propose MEETS, a task scheduling algorithm for fog computing that determines optimal task allocation to fog nodes before scheduling tasks on each node.
+MEETS significantly reduces energy consumption while meeting all task deadlines; however, it assumes homogeneous fog networks and constant task arrival rates, which may not be realistic in practice.

-The authors in \cite{12} proposed an algorithm named Energy-Efficient Task Scheduling in Fog Computing based on Particle Swarm Optimization (EETSPSO).
-The results demonstrated that EETSPSO outperforms existing approaches in terms of makespan, energy consumption, and execution time.
-However, as fog nodes are resource-constrained, the algorithm's performance may vary across different real-world scenarios with varying resource limitations.
+Vispute et al.~\cite{vispute2023energy} propose a PSO-based task scheduling scheme that outperforms existing approaches in makespan, energy consumption, and execution time.